dem53/mern-stack-eticaret/README.md

 lapandia is a full-stack e-commerce web application that allows users to browse products, add them to cart, manage favorites, and complete purchases through various payment methods including credit card and bank transfer.

-(The full version of the project has not been added.)
+(The full project has not been uploaded yet.
+A full version is available for individuals and companies that will list their products in a live environment.)

 ## Project Overview